techidaily/site-iphone-location/source/_posts/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1304648/15852" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-It doesn’t take much to follow the tutorials above on how to change weather location on Apple iPhone 6 Plus.
-Most of them can instantly be conducted and finished with just the snap of a finger.
-That’s why you should regularly calibrate its location settings and make sure that it’s showing appropriate weather reports.
-Who knows?
-Keeping tabs on the atmospheric conditions around your local area can help you in a specific way you don’t actually expect.
-For instance, severe weather alerts are definitely capable of preventing you from running or driving toward a bad storm.
-Another thing is that the Weather’s Ten-Day Forecast feature can help you organize your weekly schedules accordingly.
-For sure, Weather has a lot more to offer.
-Thus, try to explore it once in a while and take advantage of the benefits.

-## Conclusion

-By default, the Apple iPhone 6 Plus’s Weather app uses your current location for updates and reports.
-You don’t have to do anything if your location settings are configured properly.
-But just in case you need to change your location for various reasons, you can do it very easily.
-The tutorials above on how to change weather location on Apple iPhone 6 Plus can surely help you with that.
-Follow the steps indicated and finish the instructions accordingly.
-For a more convenient and extremely effective approach, try to download [<u>Wondershare Dr.Fone</u>](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/).
-It offers a powerful Virtual Location feature capable of modifying your whereabouts and simulating GPS movements.
-Don’t worry.
-It’s very easy to use.
-You just have to connect your Apple iPhone 6 Plus to the computer and calibrate the location settings from there.
-In a minute or two, the location on your device will be then changed according to your choice.

-## How to Change Your Location on Apple iPhone 6 Plus

-There are several situations when you might have to change the location on your Apple iPhone 6 Plus.
-Perhaps you are moving to another region, so you have to make changes with your Apple ID to get App Store access.
-Or it could be the case that you want to change your region to access a certain application.
-Whatever your reason is to change your location on the Apple iPhone 6 Plus, you have come to the right place.
-In this post, we have discussed everything you should know about to **spoof location on Apple iPhone 6 Plus**.

-_**Tips:** Experience the freedom to teleport anywhere with Dr.Fone - Virtual Location!
-The Fake GPS feature for Apple iPhone 6 Plus allows you to break geo limitations and explore the world from your device.
-Try it now!_

 ## Part 1: Do you know how does these locations work?

 While both terms may sound to you similar, there are certain differences between them.
 Your smartphone, be it iPhone, Apple iPhone 6 Plus or Android is a GPS device.
 Almost every smartphone comes with a GPS chip.
 If your device’s location services are enabled, it will interact with the GPS satellites, enabling you and others as well to detect your location to a considerably accurate degree.